Jack Findlay

 Cyril John Findlay (5 February 1935 – 19 May 2007) was an Australian professional Grand Prix motorcycle road racer.
-He is noted for having one of the longest racing careers in Grand Prix history spanning 20 years, as well as one of five riders (along with Ángel Nieto, Loris Capirossi, Valentino Rossi and Aleix Espargaró) to race in Grand Prix motorcycle racing for 20 years or more.
+He is noted for having one of the longest racing careers in Grand Prix history spanning 20 years, as well as one of six riders (along with Ángel Nieto, Alex Barros, Loris Capirossi, Valentino Rossi and Aleix Espargaró) to race in Grand Prix motorcycle racing for 20 years or more.
 He competed at the highest level despite racing as a privateer - that is, not as a contracted member of a factory team - throughout most of his racing career.